 Early History of the Oddingsells family

-Another 164 words (12 lines of text) covering the years 113 and 1130 are included under the topic Early Oddingsells History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Oddingsells research.
+Another 48 words (3 lines of text) covering the years 113 and 1130 are included under the topic Early Oddingsells History in all our PDF Extended History products and printed products wherever possible.

 Oddingsells Spelling Variations